 What developmental science tells us

 The prefrontal cortex — the part of the brain responsible for impulse control, decision-making, and understanding long-term consequences — does not fully develop until the mid-twenties.
 But that does not mean children cannot handle a phone before then.
-It means the best age for first smartphone ownership depends on where your specific child is in their development, not their age on paper.
+It means the best age for a first smartphone depends on where your specific child is in their development, not their age on paper.

 Dr. Yalda Uhls, author of Media Moms & Digital Dads and a leading researcher on children and media, puts it simply: “Readiness is about the child, not the calendar.”
 She recommends parents look for concrete behavioral indicators rather than waiting for an arbitrary age.